|Scene 10: Lullaby||03:59|

 For the full-length Yiddish production at the Y, Schiff ingeniously provided organically integrated and connecting narration in, or mostly in, English.
 This was drawn from Singer’s own words but assigned to the stage role of the badkhn, the quintessential wedding jester and bard who typically presided over post-ceremony entertainment in traditional eastern European circles and even early on at immigrant celebrations in America.
 That role has wisely been retained in the English version, to fill out otherwise unexplained elements of the story and permit the music to focus on dramatic moments.

 Gimpel the Fool is infused with many of Singer’s favorite themes, fixations, and enigmas: daily life in the lost world of small-town Jewish life in eastern Europe; sexual repressions and frustrations; spirits, ghosts, and superstitions; mysteries that might at first appear to be perfectly transparent; inner as well as outer demons; willing self-deception; blurred lines between fantasy and reality, between fabrication and truth, and between the imagined and the known; and the desire and need to believe, sometimes contrary to rational thought.
 The story has been cited by some as a parable of faith—not only in God, but in people and in life—and of common goodness triumphing over deceit.
-It centers around Gimpel, a baker and the supposed town fool in the fictional village of Frampol, somewhere in Russian Poland in the nineteenth or very early twentieth century.
+It centers around Gimpel, a baker and the supposed town fool in the fictional village of Frampol, somewhere in Russian Poland in the 19th or very early 20th century.
 The constant butt of the townspeople’s practical jokes and pranks, which often involve concocting impossible stories that he, as a fool, believes—or either pretends or chooses to believe—he is also the willing and long-suffering victim of an unfaithful, shrewish wife who berates him for being such a fool.
 He is mocked relentlessly by the townsfolk for his gullibility, and they cruelly take delight at his expense.
 They have told him that the Czar was on his way to visit their village, that the moon fell out of the sky, that the Messiah was on his way to Frampol, and even that his dead parents have risen from their graves and are looking for him.
 And he always falls for the gag.
 To the one about his parents, he muses that he knows full well that this is both impossible and untrue, but as he says, “What did I stand to lose by just looking [for them]?”
 Nonetheless infuriated as well as confused, he consults the town rabbi for advice on how to cope, and the rabbi tells him that the deceiving townsfolk are the fools, not Gimpel, for by their deceit they will forfeit olam haba—eternal life in the “world to come.”
 “It is written,” the rabbi reminds Gimpel, “that it is better to be a fool all your days than to be evil for one hour.
 For he who causes his fellowmen to be shamed loses paradise for himself.”
 Indeed, deliberately shaming, embarrassing, or humiliating someone without cause is considered a major transgression of Jewish law, as illustrated in the legend of Kamtza and Bar Kamtza, wherein a rich man’s unnecessary public humiliation of his personal enemy is said—not literally or historically of course—to have hastened the destruction of Jerusalem by the Romans.